josephxbrick/documentorganizer/README.md

 This plugin updates page numbers, section numbers, callout numbers, and a table of contents in your document.
 This readme describes how to set up your document to use this plugin.

+The plugin assumes the following about your document:

+* Each page of the document is represented by an artboard
+* All artboards for a document reside on a single Sketch page
+* The the document is divided into sections, and each section is led by a section-heading page
+* The order that pages appear in the document is determined by how the artboards are laid out in the Sketch page.
+The artboards are laid out either left to right in a single row, or with each document section on its own row.
+In either case the artboards of a row must have their tops aligned.
+* At minimum, the document must contain five symbols --

 ## Installing the plugin